SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Related Work

 \textbf{Hierarchical RL.} This approach focuses on planning and reasoning by structuring tasks into high-level (manager) and low-level (worker) policies \cite{lyu2019sdrl, nachum2018data, pateria2021hierarchical}.
 This modular approach excels in task decomposition, reusable subtasks, and explainable goal-setting.
 However, it is less suitable for specific use cases like dynamical system control, where precise and responsive low-level policies are essential \cite{florensa2017stochastic}.

-\textbf{Prototype-based RL.} Prototype-based methods leverage human-defined prototypes to represent states and actions as interpretable latent features, enabling policies that balance interpretability and performance \cite{kenny2023towards, xiong2023interpretable, yarats2021reinforcement, biehl2016prototype}.
-However, their reliance on manual design and lack of temporal precision limit their adaptability to dynamic environments and their ability to handle continuous, high-dimensional dynamics effectively \cite{duan2016benchmarking}.
+\textbf{Prototype-based RL.} Prototype-based methods leverage human-defined prototypes to represent states and actions as interpretable latent features, enabling policies that balance interpretability and performance \cite{kenny2023towards, xiong2023interpretable, yarats2021reinforcement}.
+However, their reliance on manual design and lack of temporal precision limit their adaptability to dynamic environments and their ability to handle continuous, high-dimensional dynamics effectively \cite{duan2016benchmarking}. {To address temporal imprecision and manual design limits, \methodName{} dynamically extracts stability metrics from continuous action sequences.}